 Knowledge to make your life better.
 If you have some free time, check out some of these links this weekend.

 Some tips about using head butts effectively.
 The best advice I ever got about headbutts came from Jujitsu legend Relson Gracie at a ground fighting seminar I was attending.
 Relson is known for teaching headbutts for self defense.
 Relson’s advice was “When you head butt somebody, you are the devil.
 You must hit him with the place on your head where your devil horns come out.”
-That’s a strong part of the skull and tends to hurt a little less than hitting the guy with their forehead.
+That’s a strong part of the skull and tends to hurt a little less than hitting the guy with your forehead.

 Some slick modifications to make your Surefire X300U better fit your guns and your hand.
 The X300U is the best pistol light on the market right now and the only weapon mounted pistol light I use.
 I use the DG switch with mine.